Havask/Achive-Mobile-Application/README.md

 ## Project Status

-This project is currently not in development.
-Users can register users, create, join and leave groups.
+Since this project is not currently in development, its performance and the status of its packages may be compromised.
+Users may still be able to register, create, join, and leave groups, but some features may not work as expected.
+The application is still hosted by firebase.

 ## Project Screen Shots